pirhonje/DBWRTD/docs/source/optimus_drive_launch.rst

     * - Shutdown
       - Share + Options
-      - Press simultaneously until the Jetson Orion Nano \n shutdown
+      - Press simultaneously until the Jetson Orion Nano \nshutdown

     * - Brake
       - L2
-      - The amount of trigger pulled corresponds to the \n brake pushed
+      - The amount of trigger pulled corresponds to the \nbrake pushed

     * - Brake trim
       - L1
-      - Allows adjustment of the starting position of the \n brake actuator
+      - Allows adjustment of the starting position of the \nbrake actuator

     * - Gas
       - R2
-      - The amount of trigger pulled corresponds to the \n gas pushed
+      - The amount of trigger pulled corresponds to the \ngas pushed

     * - Gas trim
       - R1
-      - Allows adjustment of the starting position of the \n gas actuator
+      - Allows adjustment of the starting position of the \ngas actuator

     * - Pedal trim reset
       - L1 + R1
-      - Press simultaneously until the both linear \n actuatorshave returned to zero position
+      - Press simultaneously until the both linear \nactuatorshave returned to zero position

     * - Electrical handbrake
       - O
-      - Press the brake pedal until the electric parking \n brake is released.
+      - Press the brake pedal until the electric parking \nbrake is released.
 When the electric parking brake is activated, the other buttons do nothing.

     * - Release electric handbrake
       - X